 How Do I Begin a Freedom of Access Act Request?

-To request access to City records, you should start by determining which City department is likely to maintain those records, contact that department, and make your request.
-There are no required forms that must be completed, and the request may be made either verbally or in writing.
-If you are unsure of whom to contact, have questions about records access, or are seeking a large number of documents or documents from more than one department, you may contact the City’s Freedom of Access Officer, Deputy City Administrator Denis D'Auteuil
+To request access to City records, there are no required forms that must be completed, and the request may be made either verbally or in writing.
+If you have questions about records access, or are seeking a large number of documents or documents from more than one department, you may contact the City’s Freedom of Access Officer, Deputy City Administrator Brian O'Malley.

 What Should I Say in My Request?